ACM-NITK/Website-Recruitment-2022/CONTRIBUTING.md

 # Contributing Guidelines

 Welcome All!
-PLease follow the guidelines below to contribute to this repository.
+Please follow the guidelines below to contribute to this repository.
 Contributing is only allowed via GitHub Pull Requests.
 If you are not familiar with the process, please read [this guide](https://help.github.com/articles/using-pull-requests/).

 ## Repositories
 PRs for the respective tasks should be made to the respective repositories. \